koculu/ZoneTree/docs/storage/compression.md

 Compressed WAL modes reduce WAL size and can improve IO behavior.
 They also add compression/decompression cost.

+The default WAL mode is async compressed WAL.
+Its default compression profile uses LZ4 fastest compression with `256 KB` blocks.

 Use compressed WAL when:

 * WAL size matters,